-An audit planning memorandum under ISA 300 documents the overall audit strategy by recording the scope and direction of the audit, including its timing.
-ISA 300.A16 specifically permits the auditor to record the strategy in the form of a memorandum containing key decisions regarding the conduct of the audit, and for smaller engagements ISA 300.A21 confirms that a brief memorandum is sufficient.
+An audit planning memorandum under ISA 300 documents the overall audit strategy by recording the scope, timing, and direction of the audit.
+ISA 300 .A16 permits the auditor to record the strategy as a memorandum of key decisions, and ISA 300 .A21 confirms that a brief memorandum is sufficient for smaller engagements.

 What ISA 300 actually requires you to document

 The standard does not prescribe a format.
 It does not require a specific template.
 It requires that the documentation records the key decisions regarding scope and conduct, including the timing of each phase.
-For a smaller entity, ISA 300.A21 confirms that a brief memorandum prepared at the completion of the previous audit (updated for the current period based on discussions with the owner-manager) can serve as the documented strategy.
+For a smaller entity, ISA 300 .A21 confirms that a brief memorandum prepared at the completion of the previous audit (updated for the current period based on discussions with the owner-manager) can serve as the documented strategy.
+For a larger or more complex entity, the memorandum will be more detailed, but the principle is the same: record the decisions, not a restatement of the standard.

-ISA 300.10 requires the auditor to update and change the overall audit strategy and the audit plan as necessary during the course of the audit.
-ISA 300.A20 requires the auditor to document significant changes and the reasons for them.
+A point that practitioners frequently miss: ISA 300.10 requires the auditor to update and change the overall audit strategy and the audit plan as necessary during the course of the audit.
+ISA 300 .A20 requires the auditor to document significant changes and the reasons for them.
 A planning memorandum that is identical at completion to the version produced at planning is either evidence of a perfectly predictable audit (rare) or evidence that the auditor did not respond to emerging information (common, and a finding).

 Strategy versus plan: why the distinction matters for your file